 Today, probiotics are found in a wide range of food products, and probiotic supplements can be easily purchased.
 But what does the scientific evidence say about the claimed health benefits of probiotics?

-First, there is good evidence that probiotics can help manage and treat irritable bowel syndrome (IBS) – a chronic gastrointestinal disorder characterized by abdominal pain, diarrhea, constipation, bloating, and cramping.
-(Some of these symptoms mirror the symptoms of a food sensitivity, so if you don’t have IBS but still experience symptoms like these, consider testing for food sensitivity with EverlyWell’s At Home Food Sensitivity Test.)
+First, the American College of Gastroenterology suggests the use of probiotics for managing symptoms of irritable bowel syndrome (IBS).
+(Some of these symptoms mirror the symptoms of a food sensitivity, so if you don’t have IBS but still experience symptoms like these, learn more about the Everlywell Food Sensitivity Test.)

 Current scientific research supports this view.
 For example, one review found that probiotics effectively reduced pain severity in IBS patients.
 Other studies have discovered that probiotics can minimize IBS symptoms like flatulence and bloating.
 Overall, there is substantial evidence that probiotics can help individuals with IBS, and probiotics perform better than placebos.
 Still, this area of research is young, and many questions remain unanswered.